About the Organization:

 About the Moonshot Studio: The Kennedy Center’s new REACH Moonshot Studio (opening September 2019) will provide visitors of all ages an opportunity to “try on” art forms, explore stories and themes from the Center’s stages, and take individual ownership of the creative process through a dedicated arts learning laboratory.
 Dedicated to the exploration of learning and creativity through art-making, the Studio will function as both a weekend drop-in, immersive learning center where families and visitors can explore the artistic process and create works of art and a weekday, timed, hands-on experience that connects to and supplements the Center’s performances for student audiences and educators.

 Duties and Responsibilities:

-N/A Responds to the needs and requests of Kennedy Center management and staff in a professional and expedient manner; Adheres to all employer policies and procedures; Other duties as assigned.
+N/A Responds to the needs and requests of Kennedy Center management and staff in a professional and expedient manner, adheres to all employer policies and procedures, and other duties as assigned.

 While performing the duties of this job, the employee is regularly required to communicate in person and on the telephone.
 The employee is frequently required to use hands to finger, handle, or feel in order to operate computer keyboard, office equipment, and other essential tasks.
 The employee is frequently required to sit, stand, walk, bend, stoop, crouch, and reach with hands and arms.
 This position infrequently lifts, carries, or otherwise moves and positions objects weighing up to 40 pounds.

 The noise level in the work environment can be loud depending on number of participants, and the activities taking place, in Moonshot Studio.